 Finished your design?
 Make sure to check:

 VP is a chemical finishing process.
-In a multi-step process, the parts are covered with a solvent vapor.
+In a multi-step process, a solvent vapor in condensed onto the parts.
 This causes the top layer of the surface to fuse, leveling it to a smooth surface.

 When determining the hanging orientation, the drainage of condensed vapor should also be considered.
-Fluid material should not be able to accumulate anywhere on the part.
+Solvent material should not be able to accumulate anywhere on the part, as this will cause blistering.
+Adding rounded edges to inner corners helps prevent the accumulation of the solvent.

 These benefits make VP the ideal solution for food-contact or moving parts.
 The smooth surface will reduce friction between moving or sliding surfaces.
 VP is also a great asset in medical applications or skin contact products.